tvdboom/ATOM/docs_sources/api/data_cleaning/encoder.md

 Also replaces classes with low occurrences with the value `other` in order to prevent too high cardinality.
 Categorical features are defined as all columns whose dtype.kind not in `ifu`.
-Will raise an error if it encounters missing values or unknown categories when transforming.
+Will raise an error if it encounters missing values or unknown classes when transforming.
 This class can be accessed from `atom` through the [encode](../../ATOM/atomclassifier/#atomclassifier-encode) method.
 Read more in the [user guide](../../../user_guide/#encoding-categorical-features).
 <br /><br />